Shenzhen's ChiNext challenges Shanghai, adds fuel to 'technology war' with U.S.

 Others worry looser regulations could come with risks.

-"A lot of alternate exchanges fail.
-They struggle with the fact that as you lower standards, you also attract more fraudulent activities," said Brian Bandsma, New York-based portfolio manager at Vontobel Asset Management.
+"A lot of alternate exchanges struggle, as lower standards tend to attract more fraudulent activities," said Brian Bandsma, New York-based portfolio manager at Vontobel Asset Management.

 "There's a lot of good regulation on the books in China.
 The problem has always been enforcement of that regulation."